oelin/download-stream/README.md

-# download-stream
+# Unstreamify

-Download a readable stream into a buffer.
+Write a readable stream into a buffer.